ihababdelkareem/crawler/README.md

 - Multiple threads attempting to log statements at the same time, leading in unexpected std-out behaviour or intertwined log statements, which is also handled by a lock.

 ## Running the Project
-To run the crawler or tests, first ensure that you have Python3 (3.6+ recommended) on your.
+To run the crawler or tests, first ensure that you have Python3 (3.6+ recommended) on your machine.
 After which you may install the required dependnecies from `requirements.txt` by running `pip3 install requirements.txt`
 ### Crawler
 After checking the prerequisites, you can simply start the crawler by running
 ```sh